 |Rob Hawley's Pages||Almaden Observatory Main Page||Remote Observation Home Page|

-The image is presented as North is left.
+The image is presented as North is up.
+Note all of the more distant galaxies captured in the picture.

 All images were processed by Pixinsight.